stdunbar/qr-code-lambda/README.md

 QR Code Size
 ----
-Note that, depending on the length of your URL, the returned QR code and be fairly simple or extremely dense.
+Note that, depending on the length of your URL, the returned QR code can be fairly simple or extremely dense.
 For example, a simple request that has the URL of `https://www.google.com/` looks like this:

 ![Google QR](docImages/google.png "Google QR")